up42/docs/source/getting-started/first-job-run.rst

    :align: center
    :alt: AOI for demo project in NZ to the south of Christchurch

-Above pansharpened Pléiades image and below the resulting NDVI.
+Above the pansharpened Pléiades image and below the resulting NDVI.

 .. figure:: _assets/demo_ndvi_result.png
    :align: center